 The Science of Multi-Layer Extruded Tubing

 Multi-layer extrusion technology is a process in which two or more polymers are extruded and simultaneously joined in a co-extrusion die head to form tubing with multiple layers.
 Running two or three extruders into a co-extrusion die head produces a single, multi-layered, extruded tube from a combination of materials with different physical properties, friction coefficients and bonding characteristics.
+The extrusion process delivers materials in such a way that the individual resin layers keep their unique characteristic properties.
 In this article we will discuss multi-layer coextrusion of dissimilar and similar polymers.

 Co-extruding dissimilar polymers: